Oracle Cloud helps Maine make data-backed decisions

 The enterprise data services team is responsible for serving up data to state leaders.
 That data, however, was extracted from systems that were more than 20 years old.
 The legacy system did not play well with more modern tools, so government partners had to move data into their own tools for analysis.
 No amount of expertise was able to make the process efficient.

 For example, if the legislature wanted information, it could take days or weeks to receive data, which often was retrieved by a single staffer who understood the nuances of the legacy systems.

-State Controller, State of Maine
+Why State of Maine Chose Oracle

 After considering several alternatives, the State of Maine decided to migrate from an internal legacy BI system to Oracle Analytics Cloud for its self-service visualization, enterprise scale, and single point of entry to governed data for both new and veteran analytics users.
 It enables businesspeople to quickly access data and manage their own analysis while providing consistent views of department performance and results.